 Students who successfully complete the program will receive a Bachelors of Fine Arts degree in Interactive Media Arts.
 The IMA BFA program offers students the tools to not just use technology but to understand it, modify it, and create it.
 The IMA BFA program is also considered a STEM qualified program.

-Starting Fall 2019, IMA will be available as a Minor degree for students at the Tisch School of the Arts only.
+IMA is also available as a Minor degree for students within the Tisch School of the Arts.
 For more information, please click here.